 Financial Benefit Directly Attributable to Infringing Activity/Right and Ability to Control: The requirement that the service provider have not received a financial benefit directly attributable to the infringement activity applies “in a case in which the service provider has the right and ability to control such activity.”
 17 U.S.C. § 512(c)(1)(B).
 To have “the right and ability to control,” the service provider must exert “substantial influence on the activities of users.”
 UMG Recordings, Inc., 718 F.3d at 1030 (citation omitted).
 “Substantial influence” may include high levels of control over the activities of users; “purposeful, culpable expression and conduct”; active involvement by the service provider in the listing, bidding, sale and delivery of items offered for sale; or control of vendor sales through the previewing of products prior to their listing, the editing of product descriptions, or the suggesting of prices.
 Id. (quoting Viacom Int’l, Inc. v.
 YouTube, Inc., 676 F.3d 19, 38 (2d Cir.
 2012)).

 “In determining whether the financial benefit criterion is satisfied, courts should take a common-sense, fact-based approach, not a formalistic one.”
-Mavrix, 873 F.3d at 1059 (9th Cir.
-2017) (quoting S. Rep. No. 105-190, at 44 (1998)).
+Mavrix, 873 F.3d at (quoting S. Rep. No. 105-190, at 44 (1998)).
 The relevant inquiry regarding direct financial benefit is “whether the infringing activity constitutes a draw for subscribers, not just an added benefit.”
 Perfect 10, 488 F.3d at 1117 (quoting Ellison v.
 Robertson, 357 F.3d 1072, 1079 (9th Cir.
 2004)).
 A “one-time set-up fee [or] flat, periodic payments” for the service provided does not qualify.
 Id. at 1118 (citation omitted).
 “The financial benefit need not be substantial or a large proportion of the service provider’s revenue.”
 Mavrix, 873 F.3d at 1059 (citation omitted).

 Revised Dec.
 2023

-17.31 Copyright—Affirmative Defense—Limitation on Liability

-for Information Location Tools

-(17 U.S.C. § 512(d))
+17.33 Copyright—Affirmative Defense—Limitation on Liability for Information Location Tools (17 U.S.C. § 512(d))

-The defendant [name] contends that the defendant is a service provider and therefore not liable for copyright infringement because the infringement occurred in the context of the defendant’s provision of information location tools, such as a directory, index, reference, pointer, or hypertext link, to refer or link users to infringing material or activity.
+The defendant [name] contends that the defendant [name] is a service provider and therefore not liable for copyright infringement because the infringement occurred in the context of the defendant [name]’s provision of information location tools, such as a directory, index, reference, pointer, or hypertext link, to refer or link users to infringing material or activity.
 The defendant [name] has the burden of proving this defense by a preponderance of the evidence.

-The defendant [name] is eligible to use this defense if the defendant:
+The defendant [name] is eligible to use this defense if the defendant [name]:

 First, is a service provider of network communication services, online services, or network access;